 1. Search widely

 We recommend casting as wide a net as possible, which means beginning with comparison websites.
 It's also worth considering how you plan to cover your trips.

-Some insurers will provide single-trip policies they won't offer annual quotes for.
-If you don't intend to travel regularly, you might find there's a better selection of single-trip cover.
+Some insurers will provide single-trip policies for customers they wouldn't offer annual quotes to.
+If you don't intend to make many trips, you might find a better selection if you look to cover your holidays individually.